ProfessionalWiki/WikibaseRDF/README.md

 [Wikibase] extension that allows defining RDF mappings for Wikibase Entities.

-Wikibase RDF has been created and is maintained by [Professional.Wiki].
+[Professional.Wiki] created Wikibase RDF in 2022 for the [Wikibase Stakeholder Group].
-It was conceived and funded by the [Wikibase Stakeholder Group].
+We provide [Wikibase hosting], [Wikibase development] and [Wikibase consulting].

 **Table of Contents**